morphonets/SNT/NOTES.md

 An overview of SNT's history is also provided in the [FAQs](https://imagej.net/SNT:_FAQ).

 ## Publications

 SNT is associated with several publications.
 Please cite the appropriate manuscripts when you use this software in your own research:

 The *SNT* framework is described in:

-- Arshadi C, Günther U, Eddison M, Kyle I. S. Harrington KIS, Ferreira T. [SNT: A Unifying Toolbox for Quantification of Neuronal Anatomy](https://doi.org/10.1101/2020.07.13.179325). **bioRxiv** 2020.07.13.179325; doi: https://doi.org/10.1101/2020.07.13.179325
+- Arshadi C, Günther U, Eddison M, Kyle I. S. Harrington KIS, Ferreira T. [SNT: A Unifying Toolbox for Quantification of Neuronal Anatomy](https://doi.org/10.1101/2020.07.13.179325). *Nature Method*s, in press.  https://doi.org/10.1038/s41592-021-01105-7

 The _Sholl Analysis_ plugin is described in:

-- Ferreira T, Blackman A, Oyrer J, Jayabal A, Chung A, Watt A, Sjöström J, van Meyel D. [Neuronal morphometry directly from bitmap images](http://www.nature.com/nmeth/journal/v11/n10/full/nmeth.3125.html), **Nature Methods** 11(10): 982–984, 2014
+- Ferreira T, Blackman A, Oyrer J, Jayabal A, Chung A, Watt A, Sjöström J, van Meyel D. [Neuronal morphometry directly from bitmap images](http://www.nature.com/nmeth/journal/v11/n10/full/nmeth.3125.html), *Nature Methods* 11(10): 982–984, 2014

 Simple Neurite Tracer is described in:

 - Longair MH, Baker DA, Armstrong JD.
-[Simple Neurite Tracer: Open Source software for reconstruction, visualization and analysis of neuronal processes](http://bioinformatics.oxfordjournals.org/content/early/2011/07/04/bioinformatics.btr390.long). **Bioinformatics**, 2011
+[Simple Neurite Tracer: Open Source software for reconstruction, visualization and analysis of neuronal processes](http://bioinformatics.oxfordjournals.org/content/early/2011/07/04/bioinformatics.btr390.long). *Bioinformatics*, 27(17): 2453–54, 2011

 ## Algorithms